Free shipping to Canada and the US for orders over $40

 If you are conscious about the environment, willing to spend more for quality, and like to use natural products in the kitchen, permanent filters are the way to go.
 If you are more traditional, don’t like to spend a lot of money at once, and enjoy convenience, paper filters are your best friend.
 Don’t be afraid to try something new!

 Another way to help out the environment is to choose environmentally-friendly coffee.
-Check out our organic line of coffee, called Organica Coffee!
+Check out our organic line of coffee!